Vaginal thrush is a common problem affecting women.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Gyno-Daktarin® 20 mg/g cream; Janssen-Cilag Ltd., The electronic medicines Compendium.
-Dated February 2014.
+Manufacturer's PIL, Gyno-Daktarin® 20 mg/g cream; Janssen-Cilag Ltd, The electronic medicines Compendium.
+Dated October 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.